-This neat workbench trick is the work of Ken Park who worked out his servo installation issues while working on an EDF jet with relatively thin wing panels.
+This neat workbench trick is the work of Ken Park, who worked out his servo installation issues while working on an electric jet with relatively thin wing panels.
 Here’s what Ken has to say.

 Well, it’s been a lot of fun getting into RC Jetsbut what I have noticed is that the really impressive ones come mainly as an empty shell with little or no instructions on how to install your hardware, an example are servos.
 Since everyone uses different types and brands, things like servos vary in height, weight and size.
 So you can see why the companies simply instruct you to fill this space with your servo!

 (Above) Here are some of the tools needed for the job.

 My Viper Jet EDF kit is beautifully built but it has a nice hole in each wing for both the aileron and flap servos.
 The wings top surface has the airfoil shape and they instruct you to mount you servo so it is level and flush just under the bottom surface of the wing so the hold down plate can be attached.
 So you can see you got to fit a square shape into an area that is far from square.

 (Above) Out of the box, the Viper Jet’s wing panels are assembled and covered, but servo installation methods are up to you.

 To proceed the first finding to is to figure out the exact contours of the space my servo is going to occupy.
 The light went off in my head and I used an old school Carpentry wood workers tool known as a wire profile gauge.
 I placed tape over the wing where I wanted to use the device to prevent it scratching the wings finish.
 I then pushed down on the wires to get an exact depth gauge and profile.
 I then transferred the profile from the gauge onto a sheet of paper.
 I did a left and right side profile and found both to be nearly exact in profile front to back.

 (Above) This is a Carpenter’s “Wire Profiler.”
 It’s great for duplicating shapes during a modeling project.